 We recognize revenue on an accrual basis when we are able to make a reasonable estimate of reimbursement at the time delivery is complete.
 In the first period in which revenue is accrued for a particular payer or test, there generally is a one-time increase in revenue.
-Until we have contracts with or can estimate the amount that will ultimately be received, we recognize the related revenue upon the earlier of notification of payment or when cash is received.
-Additionally, as we commercialize new products, we will need to be able to make an estimate of the amount that will ultimately be received from each payer for each new product offering prior to being able to recognize the related revenue on an accrual basis.
-Because the timing and amount of cash payments received from payers as well as one-time increases in revenue from newly accrued payers is difficult to predict, we expect that our revenue will fluctuate significantly in any given quarter.
+Until we have contracts with payers or can reasonably estimate the amount that will ultimately be received, we recognize the related revenue upon the earlier of notification of payment or when cash is received.
+Additionally, as we commercialize new products, we will need to be able to make a reasonable estimate of the amount that will ultimately be received from each payer for each new product offering prior to being able to recognize the related revenue on an accrual basis.
+Because the timing and amount of cash payments received from payers as well as one-time increases in revenue from newly accrued payers are difficult to predict, we expect that our revenue will fluctuate significantly in any given quarter.
 In addition, even if we begin to accrue larger amounts of revenue related to Afirma, when we introduce new products, we do not expect we will be able to recognize revenue from new products on an accrual basis for some period of time.
 This may result in continued fluctuations in our revenue.

-As of June 30, 2016 and December 31, 2015, cumulative amounts billed since 2011 at list price for tests processed which were not recognized as revenue upon delivery of a patient report because our accrual revenue recognition criteria were not met and for which we had not received notification of payment, collected cash or written off as uncollectible, totaled approximately \$167.1 million and \$134.3 million, respectively.
-Of the \$134.3 million, we recognized revenue of approximately \$1.8 million and \$5.4 million in the three and six months ended June 30, 2016, respectively, when cash was received.
+As of September 30, 2016 and December 31, 2015, cumulative amounts billed since 2011 at list price for tests processed which were not recognized as revenue upon delivery of a patient report because our accrual revenue recognition criteria were not met and for which we had not received notification of payment, collected cash or written off as uncollectible, totaled approximately \$163.1 million and \$134.3 million, respectively.
+Of the \$134.3 million, we recognized revenue of approximately \$1.3 million and \$6.7 million in the three and nine months ended September 30, 2016, respectively, when cash was received.

-Generally, cash we receive is collected within 12 months of the date the test is billed.
+Generally, the majority of cash we receive is collected within 12 months of the date the test is billed.
 We cannot provide any assurance as to when, if ever, or to what extent any of these amounts will be collected.
 Notwithstanding our efforts to obtain payment for these tests, payers may deny our claims, in whole or in part, and we may never receive revenue from previously performed but unpaid tests.
 Revenue from these tests, if any, may not be equal to the billed amount due to a number of factors, including differences in reimbursement rates, the amounts of patient co-payments and co-insurance, the existence of secondary payers and claims denials.
 Finally, when we increase our list price, as we did in July 2015, it will increase the cumulative amounts billed.

 We incur expense for tests in the period in which the test is conducted and recognize revenue for tests in the period in which our revenue recognition criteria are met.
-Accordingly, any revenue that we recognize as a result of cash collection in respect of previously performed but unpaid tests will favorably impact our liquidity and results of operations in future periods.
+Accordingly, any revenue that we recognize as a result of cash collection in respect of previously performed but unpaid tests will favorably impact our liquidity and results of operations in the period of payment receipt.